rajatgirotra/study/ssl/1_README.txt

 the certificate authority can create subordinate certificate authorities.
 Each of these subordinate certificate authorities can create more subordinates forming a chain of certificate authorities.
 Any of the subordinate certificate authorities or the root authority can be used for signing a public key.

 A certificate can be stored individually in a file. or many ROOT certificates can be stored together in a file called a BUNDLE.
 On debian systems like ubuntu, the file /etc/ssl/certs/ca-certificates.crt contains all the root certificates on the system.

+Q- What is a trusted store?
+A- It is a list of CA certificates that you trust.
+All web browsers come with a list of trusted CAs.

 Some helpful commands using openssl to convert between different file formats and encodings